denironyx/bounceChallenge/README.md

 ## Part 4

-You will find the solution to this question as a document in the folder `reports`.
+You will find the solution to this question as a document in the folder `reports/`.